Sex Pistols: The Great Rock 'n' Roll Swindle and Vicious' death

+Initial breakup and aftermath

-Meanwhile, Lydon initiated legal proceedings against McLaren and the Pistols' management company, Glitterbest, which McLaren controlled.
+Lydon initiated legal proceedings against McLaren and the Pistols' management company, Glitterbest, which McLaren controlled.
 Among the claims were non-payment of royalties, improper usage of the title "Johnny Rotten", unfair contractual obligations and damages for "all the criminal activities that took place".
 Hearings began on 7 February 1979, five days after Vicious's death.
 Cook and Jones allied with McLaren, but as evidence mounted that their manager had spent virtually all of the band's revenue on his film project, they switched sides.
 On 14 February, the court put the film and its soundtrack into receivership—no longer under McLaren's control, they were now to be administered as exploitable assets for addressing the band members' financial claims.
 McLaren was left with substantial personal debts and legal fees.

-Aftermath

-After leaving the Pistols, Rotten reverted to his birth name of Lydon and formed the influential post-punk band Public Image Ltd with former Clash member Keith Levene and school friend Jah Wobble.
-The band scored a UK top-ten hit with their debut single, 1978's "Public Image".

-Following their fall out with McLaren, Cook and Jones formed the Professionals, which lasted from 1979-1982.
+Following their fall out with McLaren, Cook and Jones looked to work with new musicians.
+Simon Draper, the Managing Director of Virgin Records told Melody Maker, "Whoever joins Cook and Jones will be part of the Sex Pistols", however they started a project with Sham 69 singer Jimmy Pursey, which became known as the Sham Pistols.
+Following this, Cook and Jones formed the Professionals, which lasted from 1979-1982.

 Jones went on to play with the bands Chequered Past and Neurotic Outsiders.
 He also recorded two solo albums, Mercy and Fire and Gasoline.
 As of 2017, Jones lives in Los Angeles, where he has hosted a daily radio programme, Jonesy's Jukebox, since 2015.
 Since the Rich Kids' break-up in 1979, Matlock has played with various bands, including recording and touring with Iggy Pop in 1980.

 McLaren went on to carry out a one-month consultancy for Adam and the Ants and manage their offshoot Bow Wow Wow.
 In the mid-1980s he released a series of successful and influential records as a solo artist.